kinduff/awesome-made-by-mexicans/README.md

 ## Command Line Tools

+- [Migrondi](https://github.com/AngelMunoz/Migrondi) - A Super simple SQL Migrations Tool for SQLite, PostgreSQL, MySQL and SQL Server
+- [NvmFs](https://github.com/AngelMunoz/NvmFs) - A dead-simple node version manager written in F#
 - [vpr](https://github.com/JuanCrg90/vpr) - VPR is a CLI that helps you to quickly manage your project in GitHub/GitLab/Bitbucket

+## Data Access

+- [Mondocks](https://github.com/AngelMunoz/Mondocks) An alternative way to interact with MongoDB databases from F# that allows you to use mongo-idiomatic constructs

 ## Prometheus